ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - b - Creating a Backend API.md

-## Intro: REST APIs
+## Discover: REST APIs

-- Task: watch this video
+Task 1: watch this video
   - Video: What is a REST API? (explains RESTful) (6 min., Mosh)
   - https://www.youtube.com/watch?v=SLwpqD8n3d0

+Task 2:
+  - Define the endpoints for a REST API the allows to CRUD "recipes"
+  - Example:
+    - GET /recipes -- get a list of recipes
+    - ...
+    - ...

-  - Time: 10min.
+Time: 12min.

+---

 - (skip for now) Slides: